GMOs are transgenic plants or organisms carrying foreign genes.

 4. Minimize resource usage

 - GMOs use fewer resources as compared to non-GMOs.

 - So, by using genetically modified crops, energy, soil nutrients, water, and the capital used can be conserved, providing relief to farmers.

 - GMOs are designed to tackle drought problems so that the plants grow well in drought conditions or need less water for growth.

 - Thus, crop cultivation is possible in water-deficient lands.

 6. Insect resistance and Tolerant to pest attacks

 - GMO crops are more tolerant of pests, weeds, and other hazardous effects.

-- So the capital used in pest control, weeds are conserved to provide relief to the farmer.
+- So, in the capital used in pest control, weeds are conserved to provide relief to the farmer.

-- So in this way, GMOs conserve plant varieties from extinction and also save the expenses of farmers.
+- So, in this way, GMOs conserve plant varieties from extinction and save farmers’ expenses.